Golden Lights Azalea

 Planting and Application:

 Golden Lights Azalea is the perfect easy-to-grow bush for borders and flowering hedges!
-Light up mixed-shrub hedges and your home's foundation with these 6-foot tall ornamental shrub that can spread 3-4 feet wide.
+Light up mixed-shrub hedges and your home's foundation with these 6-foot tall ornamental shrubs that can spread 3-4 feet wide.
 Anchor and soften hardscape corners, and add enchanting yellow blossoms to your entry!
 Plant one on either side of your front steps or front door for a welcome display.

 Large gardens are fantastic for showcasing this playful Azalea but don't worry, it'll also shine brightly in small spaces as well!
-Plant en masse or in long rows as screening and as backdrops to Rose, Cottage and Perennial borders.
+Plant en masse or in long rows as screening and as backdrops to Rose, Cottage, and Perennial borders.
 Create three-season privacy and outdoor seating with these upright blooming ornamentals!

-• Gorgeous Rare Yellow Blooms
+- Gorgeous Rare Yellow Blooms

-• Fragrant Spring Display
+- Fragrant Spring Display

-• Pollinator & Hummingbird Friendly
+- Pollinator & Hummingbird Friendly

-• Bronzy-Red Fall Color
+- Bronzy-Red Fall Color

-• Hedges, Foundations, Specimens & Landscape Accents!
+- Hedges, Foundations, Specimens & Landscape Accents!

 #ProPlantTips For Care

 Rhododendrons and Azaleas will tolerate full sun, especially up north.
 However, they'll grow best in partial shade.
-Although it thrives in cooler regions, it's a good idea to give them protection from the worst of the strong winter winds.
+Although they thrive in cooler regions, it's a good idea to give them protection from the worst of the strong winter winds.
 However, you don't want to crowd them, as they do need good air circulation.
 Well-drained soil is a must.
 Ensure their roots have life-long symbiotic support with Nature Hills Root Booster used during planting.
 Remember not to plant these shallow-rooted plants too deeply.
 Mound them up in a hill of extra soil; leaving an inch or two of the root ball showing.

 Mulch well and avoid disturbing its roots (which remain very near the surface), fertilize twice a year with an acid-loving formula, and water well throughout the growth period.
 Prune to shape and open the interior immediately after flowering and ever prune after mid-summer because those branches produce the next season's flowers.

-• Plant in Full Sun & Partial Shade
+- Plant in Full Sun & Partial Shade

-• Moderate Moisture & Enriched Well-Drained Soil
+- Moderate Moisture & Enriched Well-Drained Soil

-• Mulch Well
+- Mulch Well

-• Prune After Flowering Only
+- Prune After Flowering Only

-• Very Cold Hardy
+- Very Cold Hardy

 Light up your landscape with the Northern Lights Golden Lights Azalea today!
 Order yours at Nature Hills Nursery and enjoy cold-hardy beautiful ornamental flowering plants today!